aaiken1/fin-data-analysis-text/_sources/chapters/2_2_vscode.md

 ### Using Live Share in VS Code

-OK, I'll admit it.
 I've never used this feature, but I have tested it and it seems cool.
 You'll need a Github account to set-up the [Live Share extension in VS Code](https://code.visualstudio.com/learn/collaboration/live-share).

 ### Tips, Tricks, and Shortcuts